Coronavirus makes life more difficult for Pakistan's transgender community | DW | 04.09.2020

 Cultural and institutional discrimination against transgender people in Pakistan have resulted in a lack of education and employment opportunities for them.

 The outbreak of the COVID-19 pandemic in March has made their lives even more difficult.
-Social distancing measures, and the stigma that the transgender people are "unclean," have deprived them of limited means of earning that they could avail before the start of the pandemic.
+Social distancing measures, and the stigma that transgender people are "unclean," have deprived them of the limited means of making a living they had before the start of the pandemic.

 As of September 4, Pakistan has recorded over 297,000 coronavirus cases and 6,335 related deaths.
 The number of positive cases has drastically decreased in the past month.
 Despite these positive trends, the situation for transgender people hasn't improved.